apache/cloudstack-docs-install/source/configuration.rst

 Configuring a Storage Plug-in
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Note

-Primary storage that is based on a custom plug-in (ex.
-SolidFire) must
-be added through the CloudStack API (described later in this section).
-There is no support at this time through the CloudStack UI to add this
-type of primary storage (although most of its features are available
-through the CloudStack UI).
+.. note:: Primary storage that is based on a custom plug-in (ex.
+SolidFire) must be added through the CloudStack API (described later in this section).
+There is no support at this time through the CloudStack UI to add this type of primary storage (although most of its features are available through the CloudStack UI).

-Note

-At this time, a custom storage plug-in, such as the SolidFire storage
-plug-in, can only be leveraged for data disks (through Disk Offerings).
+.. note::  At this time, a custom storage plug-in, such as the SolidFire storage plug-in, can only be leveraged for data disks (through Disk Offerings).

-Note

-The SolidFire storage plug-in for CloudStack is part of the standard
-CloudStack install.
-There is no additional work required to add this
+.. note:: The SolidFire storage plug-in for CloudStack is part of the standard CloudStack install.
+There is no additional work required to add this component.
-component.

 Adding primary storage that is based on the SolidFire plug-in enables
 CloudStack to provide hard quality-of-service (QoS) guarantees.